 - should Tbilisi City Centre be included in all lists (making 6 service centres applying the NSM in Tbilisi or is the Activity report correct in excluding it?

+Answer: Tbilisi City Center should be included as a sixth service centre providing ALMP services according to NSM.

 - should Martveli be included in the list in the final paragraph of the self-assessment report, as it is in the Activity Report and excel NSM offices list?
 Martveli is mentioned in the list under approval of NSM manuals of six additional units where employees were identified and trained.
+Martvili should be added as a unit where employees were trained.

 2. Are the service centres listed as applying the NSM physically separate offices?